Wine-NSPA – Aggregate-Wait and Async Completion

 Kernel Channel notify-only support inside aggregate-wait lets the dispatcher block on the channel without consuming the entry in the aggregate ioctl itself

-Kernel follow-up PI fixes (072bfee) stable boost propagation for aggregate-waiting dispatchers
+Kernel post-aggregate-wait PI follow-ons stable boost propagation for aggregate-waiting dispatchers

 Userspace struct nspa_uring_instance per process dispatcher-local ring + eventfd + fixed pending pool